DurrLab/C3VDv3/README.md

 These scripts visualize the mesh deformation in real-time using Open3D.

 ## Sample Video Sequence
-A sample raw video sequence from the dataset is available for download [HERE](https://drive.google.com/file/d/1Ddeq5Dm4tx7cMRTZBu3CN3otsGu2_kY1/view?usp=sharing).
+A sample raw video sequence from the dataset is available for download `Placeholder`.
 Once uncompressed, the folder is ready to be run by the programs.

 <!--
 ## Reference